delinhquent/FYP_UC2/README.md

 ```

 ### Run Script to Train Model via Anaconda Prompt
-To run the script via Anaconda Prompt, the sequence, commands and file dependencies can be found in the `dvc.yaml` file.
+The sequence, commands and file dependencies can be found in the `dvc.yaml` file.

 Simply ensure that the file dependencies are present before executing the commands.
-Please also run the commands in sequence for your initial run as there are some file dependencies which are generated from the previous stage.
+Please run the commands in sequence for your **initial** run as there are some file dependencies which are generated from the previous stage.

 ### Run Demo Application
+The following command is  to run the demo application.
 ```
 streamlit run app.py
 ```